pdxalba/gitCommands/gitCommands.md

-git checkout <branch name> Switches branch git merge <branch name>  Merges that branch into the branch you're in git branch -d <branch name>  delete branch
+git checkout <branch name> Switches branch git merge <branch name>  Merges that branch into the branch you're in git branch -d <branch name>  delete branch git branch -a   lists all the branches   (local, staging and remote)

-git fetch   get latest changes from remote (non destructive - local changes aren't overwritten) could be a file or a branch git merge   merge changes in to remote git pull    combines a fetch and merge
+git fetch   get latest changes from remote (non destructive - local changes aren't overwritten) could be a file or a branch git merge   merge changes in to remote (for the branch you're in) git pull    combines a fetch and merge (for the branch you're in) git pull --all  does a pull for all the branches you're tracking

-git push -u origin <local branch name>  pushing a branch to remote for the 1st time
+git push -u origin <local branch name>  pushing a branch to remote for the 1st time git push origin :<remote branch name>   deletes a branch from the remote repo.
+Needs the ":" before the branch name